 Note: it's also possible to apply for the Digital Nomad visa using a Cl@ve but a Digital Certificate is more useful as you can do more with it.

-Once you've got your NIE and Digital Certificate, you can apply for the visa online here.
+Once you've got your NIE and Digital Certificate, you can apply for the digital nomad residency online here.

 If you have a Spanish bank account, the application process will be much smoother as you will be able to pay the application fee online.